Last week, as I was looking through the public documents available from Rockwell Automation's TechED, I came across something very unexpected.

 If you know anything more about the new 1756-L8xE line of processors I'd love to hear from you!

-If your information is not covered by a confidentially or non-disclosure agreement, please feel free to use the “Leave a reply” form at the bottom of this page to share what you know.
+If your information is not covered by a confidentially or non-disclosure agreement, please feel free to click on the “post a comment or question” link below to share what you know.

 You can also contact me in a more discrete manner using the “contact” link in the top menu of this page.